Charles Page: Move to Oklahoma

-In 1901 Charles, Lucy and their son moved to Oklahoma City, then in Oklahoma Territory.
-They lived there until 1903, when they moved to Tulsa, then a boom town in Indian Territory.
+In 1901 Charles moved to Oklahoma City, Oklahoma Territory.
+His wife, then ill with cancer, moved to Hot Springs, Arkansas, hoping to be cured by spring waters.
+His adoptive son moved to San Franscico and became a dentist.
+He lived there until 1903, when he moved to Tulsa, then a boom town in Indian Territory.
 Page bought a hotel and began an independent oil drilling operation.
 His initial wells were unsuccessful.
+His first wife died on May 30, 1905, in Hot Springs.

 In 1905 his well named "The Taneha" began producing 2,000 barrels per day.
 Its success helped Page make his first million dollars.
-Another of his wells hit natural gas in the Glenn Pool field.
-Lucy Page died of cancer in 1906.
+Another of his wells hit natural gas in the Glenn Pool Oil Reserve.

 Founding of Sand Springs

-Page never forgot how his mother had struggled in poverty to keep her family together after her husband had died.
-In the 19th and early 20th centuries, there were few social resources to help support orphans and widows.
-He knew first-hand that fatherless children often had to forgo a school education to help support themselves or their families by working full-time, getting stuck in menial jobs.
-Given his recent economic gains, Page began to think how he could help others caught in the situation of his own mother and family.
-He envisioned creating a planned community where widows and orphans could live and be supported to become more productive members of society.

-In 1908, he purchased a quarter section of land to the west of Tulsa.
+In 1908, he purchased a Muscogee allotment to the west of Tulsa from the Adams family.
+The land had been allotted from the Muscogee Nation to Thomas Adams, a Confederate veteran, and his son Sam Adams sold the allotment to Page.
 Soon, he acquired adjoining properties.
 On this land, he eventually founded a town that he named Sand Springs.
 He used part of the land to found and build the Sand Springs Home and helped establish various schools in West Tulsa, including Berryhill.

 A generous philanthropist, he contributed to various charities in Tulsa including the Salvation Army.
 He quickly formed a friendship with the Tulsa Salvation Army captain, Brinton F. Breeding, and soon persuaded him to work in developing the land for the envisioned orphanage.

+In May 1909, Page rescued 21 orphans from a bankrupt orphanage in Tulsa and put Breeding in charge of a home for them.
+Thereafter, he referred to the orphans as his "kids", and they referred to him as "Dad."
+The children were not allowed to be adopted.
+Breeding served as superintendent of the Home until 1948.

 On July 22, 1909, Page married his second wife, Lucile Rayburn, in Denver, Colorado.
 They returned to Tulsa, where he had built a house at Third Street and Olympia Avenue.
 In 1912, they adopted a baby girl named Mary Ann.
 In 1915, the family moved to a new home at 810 N Main Avenue in Sand Springs.